frasim/jquery-widget-polygonal-graph/README.md

 If you have some data included in a range and you want to represent it, you can do it using **PolygonalGraph** widget!
 Each data is rapresented by a point on the circle.
 If a data is small it will be close to the center, vice versa if the data is near to the max value it will be close to the circumference.
+This graphic is very intuitive, eg to rapresent and compare characteristics of footballers (attack, defence, speed, ...) or even characters of an RPG (life, magic points, agility, ...), etc...

 ###1) Requirements